sdrum01/dubsiren_rp2040/README.md

 but mostly with an VCO (Voltage Controlled Oscillator) which is modulated by an LFO (Low Frequency Generator).

-Normally such Sirens were build up with analog circuits, but the Challange was to develop the same result as pure digital solution.
-The
-Advantage is the possibility to store all parameters, simplifing the electronic and to make it hackable.
+Normally such Sirens were build up with analog circuits, but the Challenge was to develop the same result as digital solution to store the parameters, simplifing the electronic and to make it hackable.

 DUB-IY is based on a Raspberry Pi Pico with the CPU RP2040.
 It is fast enough to emulate VCO and LFO and has enough possibilities to store the data internally.

 The Dubsiren creates an Rectangle Tone Signal with adjustable dutycycle.
 The Tone can be modulated by 2 LFO and an envelope-generator to modulate the timing parameter.

+Finally, the signal is perfected with an integrated echo effect.

 On the  are following values can be adjusted with Potentiometer and Switches:

 * Waveform LFO1
-** Rectangle
+(Rectangle, Tri-Rectangle, Triangle, Sawtooth, Pulse)
-* Waveform LFO2
+* Waveform LFO2 (Rectangle, Triangle, Sawtooth)
-* Basic Frequency
+* Oscillator Basic Frequency
-* Frequency LFO
+* Frequency LFO1 and LFO2
-* Amount LFO (neg.and pos)
+* Amount LFO1 and LFO2 (neg.and pos)
-* Amount Envelope
+* Amount Timing Envelope
-* Envelope Time
-* Duty Cycle of Waveform
+* Duty Cycle of Osscillator Waveform
+* Retriggering of LFO-Start
+* Delay Time (Echo)
+* Feedback (Echo)
+* Master Volume

+Only the combination of LFO 1+2 gets many Experimental Siren sounds, but  the Timing Envelope makes the Sound much more dynamic.

 >[!NOTE]
    >